 A solar cell is a semiconductor component that generates electricity when exposed to solar irradiation.
 For practical reasons several solar cells are typically interconnected and laminated to (or deposited on) a glass pane to obtain a mechanical ridged and weathering protected solar module.
-The photovoltaic (PV) modules are divided into two distinct classes by application where residential panels typically are $1.5-2.1~\text{m}^2$ in size whereas the panels for utility scale projects are $2-3~\text{m}^2$ in size.
-Module for both applications will have similar power density in the range 190-220 WP pr. m and may be made from all the absorber materials mentioned below.
+The photovoltaic (PV) modules are divided into two distinct classes by application where residential panels typically are $1.5 - 2.1 \text{ m}^2$ in size whereas the panels for utility scale projects are 2-3 m2 in size.
+Module for both applications will have similar power density in the range 190-220 W_p pr. m2 and may be made from all the absorber materials mentioned below.
 They are sold with a product warranty of typically ten to twelve years, a power warranty of minimum 25 years and an expected lifetime of more than 30-35 years depending on the type of cells and encapsulation method.